lcompilers/lpython/doc/src/installation.md

 #### Integration tests
 The integration tests are located inside `./integration_tests`.
 To write an integration test, follow the steps provided below:
-1. **Write tests:** This is almost always the case when you want to include tests for new additions to a module, built-in functions or data-type attributes.
-If it does, just add a new function which tests for the changes you made.
+1. **Write tests:** Check whether the test file already exists.
+This will almost always be the case when you want to include tests for new additions to a module, built-in functions or data-type attributes.
+Just add a new function which tests for the changes you made.
 Add a function call for your function at the required position.

 If the file does not exist, create one and follow the steps stated above.